-- Free SVG Baby It’s Cold Outside cut file. (this file can be used for both personal and commercial use, but please do not sell the file itself)
+- Free SVG Baby It’s Cold Outside cut file.
+(This file will download immediately and is for personal use only.)

 - Heat Transfer Vinyl – I get all of my vinyl from My Vinyl Direct.
 I love their prices, fast shipping, and incredible customer service!

 - Presser feet: standard foot, invisible zipper foot, zipper foot, and overlock foot.
 Some of these will come with your sewing machine.

 - Invisible Zipper – I prefer the “make a zipper” kit, but you can use any invisible zipper.

 - Corner turning tool – see #8 below

 LET’S MAKE OUR PILLOW

 - Cut your dropcloth for the size of your pillow form.